1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Their ports connected them with West and East.

-66. Roman coins have been found in Pandya territory, proving:
+66. Roman coins have been found in Pandya territory, proving ____________.

 A) Pandyas paid tribute to Rome